CERC — Environmental Software and Services

 NOxNO2 chemistry

-In ADMS-Roads there are two ways to model NOx chemistry.
-The first is using a simple correlation scheme (Derwent and Middleton, 1996) but the recommended option is to use the 8 reaction Generic Reaction Set (Venkatram et al., 1994) that includes reactions with ozone and hydrocarbons.
+ADMS-Roads models NOx chemistry using the 8 reaction Generic Reaction Set (Venkatram et al., 1994) that includes reactions with ozone and hydrocarbons.

 The NOx chemical reactions take place over a relatively short time period and in order to get accurate predictions of NO2 concentrations, NOx chemistry should be taken into account.
 The Generic Reaction Set predicts changes in ozone concentrations that are also of interest.